Who Was Kit Carson?

 Indian Agent and U.S. Military Officer

 In 1853, Carson took on a new role, agreeing to serve as a federal Indian agent for northern New Mexico, primarily working with the Utes and the Jicarilla Apaches.
-He saw the impact of western migration of the white settlers on the Native Americans, and he believed that attacks on whites by Native Americans were committed in desperation.
+He saw the impact of western migration of the white settlers on the Native Americans, and he believed that attacks on white people by Native Americans were committed in desperation.
 To prevent these people from becoming extinct, Carson advocated for the creation of Indian reservations.

 With the outbreak of the Civil War in 1861, the Union tapped Carson to help organize the First New Mexico Volunteer Infantry Regiment.
 Serving as a lieutenant colonel, he was involved in the bloody clash with Confederate soldiers at the Battle of Valverde in 1862.